vigneshksaithal/tictactoe-reddit/README.md

 # Reddit Tic Tac Toe Devvit App

 ## Overview
-This is a Tic Tac Toe game built as a custom post type for Reddit using the Devvit platform.
-Players can enjoy a quick game against a computer opponent directly within Reddit.
+This is a Tic Tac Toe game.
+Players can enjoy a quick game against a computer opponent directly on Reddit.

 ## Features
 - Interactive 3x3 Tic Tac Toe grid